Riick97/LVS-studentManagementSystem/Readme.md

 ![alt text](./frontend/img/demo.png)

 # What is LVS
-LVS is a very simple student management system
-It offers the posiblity for students and teachers to interact with eachother it has a simple login system on which three types of users can log into
+LVS is a very simple fictional student management system It offers the posiblity for students and teachers to interact with eachother it has a simple login system on which three types of users can log into